xi-editor/xi-mac/README.md

 - [Xcode 9.x](https://developer.apple.com/xcode/)
 - [Rust](https://www.rust-lang.org/).
 We test against the latest stable version, and recommend installing through [rustup](https://rustup.rs).
-- `cmake`.
-We recommend installing through homebrew, with `brew install cmake`.

 Note: the front-end and back-end are split into two separate repositories.
-This is the front-end, and the back-end (or core) is now in:
+This is the front-end, and the back-end (or core) is now in [xi-editor](https://github.com/xi-editor/xi-editor).
-[xi-editor](https://github.com/xi-editor/xi-editor).
 Make sure to have that checked out as a subdirectory.